 Sources and inheritance of resistance

 The inheritance of resistance to three races of Xcc was studied in B.oleracea, B. carinata and B. napus (Vicente et al. 2002.
 Phytopath.
-92: 1134-1141).
+92: 1134-1141Link opens in a new window).
 A major locus for resistance to race 4 in B. napus has been mapped.

 Previous HRI / Warwick HRI work